cjcatlin-hub/annaul_leave_calculator/README.md

 # Annual Leave Calculator 🏖️ 💼 📅
 ## With GUI as portable app

 ###### A simple, user-friendly Python application for calculating annual leave entitlements based on employment dates, contracted hours, and long service awards.
-Built with Tkinter for a clean and portable desktop experience.
+Built with Tkinter Bootstrap for a clean and portable desktop experience.

 ---